ArianAsthana/ArianAsthana/README.md

 - 🎓 **B.Tech CSE** @ Methodist College of Engineering and Technology, Osmania University
 - 🌱 **Currently Learning:** Machine Learning, Power BI for visualization, Python for advanced analytics, SQL for data management, and Statistical Analysis
 - 💼 **Interests:** Data Science, Business Analytics, and Applied Cybersecurity
-- 🤝 **Open to Collaborating on:** Meaningful projects and documenting learnings
+- 🤝 **Open to Collaborating on** Meaningful projects and documenting learnings